 The Severity of OSAHS as defined by the American Academy of Sleep Medicine Task Force (1999) is:

-AHI < 5 Normal
+< 5 per hour = Normal

-A hypopnea is a decrease in airflow by at least 50% for ten seconds or more, with a 3% desaturation of blood oxygen level.
+- A hypopnea is a decrease in airflow by at least 50% for ten seconds or more, with a 3% desaturation of blood oxygen level.

-There are two types of software available: Compliance software, and Advanced software.
+- There are two types of software available: compliance software and advanced software.

 Here is a list of each manufacturer and the name of its related full data software:

-The IntelliPAP AutoAdjust generates advanced user data.
+- The IntelliPAP AutoAdjust generates advanced user data.
 The IntelliPAP Standard only generates basic compliance information.
 See the image below for a complete breakdown of the reports available for each type of IntelliPAP.
 See a Sample Report.

-This is a list of report topics generated when using SmartCode to track therapy effectiveness.
+- This is a list of report topics generated when using SmartCode to track therapy effectiveness.

 Adherence Score: Shows the maximum adherence achieved for any period of thirty consecutive days of use within a ninety-day time frame.
-The score represents the percentage of days, within thirty consecutive days, where usage met or exceeded the 'Usage Threshold.'
+The score represents the percentage of days, within thirty consecutive days, when usage met or exceeded the 'Usage Threshold.'
 The Adherence Score reports the 'best' consecutive thirty days of usage.
 For example, if the 'best' 30 out of the last 90 days show 22 days used above the usage threshold and 8 days below the threshold, then the Adherence Score would show 73% (22/30).
 For this calculation, the usage must be continuous hours and longer than the Usage Threshold.